-It is the policy of Aquinas College, while reserving its lawful rights where applicable to take actions designed to promote the Dominican and Roman Catholic principles that sustain its mission and heritage, to comply with all federal and state laws prohibiting discrimination in employment and in its educational programs including, but not limited to, Title VI and Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendment Act of 1972, and the Americans with Disabilities Act and Amendments Act.
-Aquinas College admits qualified students of any race, color, national or ethnic origin, sex, age or disability to all the rights, privileges, programs and activities generally accorded or made available to students at the College.
-It does not discriminate on the basis of race, color, national or ethnic origin, sex, age or disability in administration of its education policies, admission policies, scholarships and loan programs.
-Additional information regarding these policies is available in the Aquinas College Student Handbook and on the Aquinas College website.
+It is the policy of Aquinas College, while reserving its lawful rights where applicable, to take actions designed to promote the Dominican and Roman Catholic principles that sustain its mission and heritage and to comply with all federal and state laws prohibiting discrimination in employment and in its educational programs.
+Aquinas College admits qualified students of any race, color, national or ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students at the College.
+It does not discriminate on the basis of race, color, national or ethnic origin in administration of its education policies, admission policies, scholarships and loan programs.
+Aquinas College does not participate in Federal Title IV funding, nor receive and process Institutional Student Information Records (ISIRs), and as a consequence, Aquinas College students are not able to receive state of Tennessee grants and scholarships.